• Skip to primary navigation

 Proceed to turn off web & app activity so that Google does not store your browsing information going forward.

-Repeat the same steps on the YouTube History section to clear your YouTube’s activity.
+Repeat the same steps in the YouTube History section to clear your YouTube activity.

 Google Knows Your Location History

-Geographic location is another kind of information that Google collects about you.
+Geographic location is another kind of data Google collects about you.

 Yikes.